 Find out more about the Cities of Literature at our shared website.

-Australia has seven other UNESCO Creative Cities – Adelaide ( City of Music) Launceston ( City of Gastronomy) and Sydney ( City of Film), Victoria has four Creative Cities!
-Bendigo (City of Gastronomy)Ballarat ( City of Craft and Folk Arts) Geelong ( City of Design) and of course, us!
+Australia has eight other UNESCO Creative Cities – Adelaide (City of Music) Launceston (City of Gastronomy) and Sydney (City of Film) and our latest Hobart ( City of Literature).
+Victoria has four Creative Cities!
+Bendigo (City of Gastronomy)Ballarat (City of Craft and Folk Arts) Geelong (City of Design) and of course, us!